AlexRogalskiy/Architecture/Steps/Components/StepPackages.md

 ## Metadata

-At the top level, each Step within a Step Package has metadata, captured within `metadata.json`.
+At the top level each Step Package has metadata, captured within `metadata.json`.
 This metadata provides a language-agnostic way for Steps to supply Octopus Server with information it needs to use the Step - examples include it's name, and whether it can run on a deployment target.

 ## Step API

-> The Step API is a WIP, and is likely to change as we find an optimal shape for its repository and packaging

 The [Step API](https://github.com/OctopusDeploy/step-api) is a npm package that contains a set of types that Step Packages must implement in order to present a conforming step.